Strapping yourself in and then backing yourself in

 Strapping, or taping, is the process of applying tape onto a specific area of the body in order to maintain joint, muscle and bone stability during physical activity.

 The goal of athletic strapping during sport is to reduce the swelling of soft tissues, add support to and restrict motion of an already injured part of the body or to prevent possible injury.
-Strapping is also used to heal moderate joint and ligament sprains and tears.
-In all of these instances, the function of strapping is to stabilise and restrict the motion of the injured, or potentially injured, area.
-Strapping also works to facilitate better postural patterns or normal joint and muscle movement.
+It is also used to heal moderate joint and ligament sprains and tears.
+In all of these instances, the function is to stabilise and restrict the motion of the injured, or potentially injured, area.
+It also works to facilitate better postural patterns or normal joint and muscle movement.

 On a practical level, strapping is often used to secure a pad or brace, for example, an ankle brace during training.
-There are a variety of tapes on the market that can be used for strapping, these include elastic cloth bandage, rigid tape, kinesiology tape and compression bandages.
+There are a variety of tapes on the market that can be used including elastic cloth bandage, rigid tape, kinesiology tape and compression bandages.
 Though these tapes all perform the umbrella function of strapping, some lend themselves better to certain injuries, for example, a shoulder injury responds well to kinesiology tape.
-Here, it is important to note that incorrect strapping or taping can result in blisters or ineffective injury management and prevention.
+Here, it is important to note that incorrect techniques can result in blisters or ineffective injury management and prevention.
 It is important to follow directions from your physiotherapist, or have them do it for you.

 Does strapping really work?

-Having acknowledged the desired goals of strapping for injury prevention and injury management, it is worthwhile noting that strapping is not a total safeguard against injury.
+Having acknowledged the desired goals of strapping for injury prevention and injury management, it is worthwhile noting that it is not a total safeguard against injury.
 Being responsible in collision sports, and using equipment properly and safely during workouts is vital in protecting the body.
-Even though strapping is definitely a widespread phenomenon, used regularly by many athletes for injury prevention and injury management, there have not been a large amount of control trials done wherein the effect and impact of strapping is monitored.
-Despite this, physiotherapists and sports coaches continue to use strapping as a precautionary method to aid athletes in recovering from and protecting against further injury.
+Despite it becoming a widespread phenomenon in recent years, used regularly by many athletes for injury prevention and injury management, there have not been a large amount of control trials done wherein the effect and impact of strapping is monitored.
+Despite this, physiotherapists and sports coaches continue to use it as a precautionary method to aid athletes in recovering from and protecting against further injury.

 Strapping and injury prevention